fishslips/TimSeverance/docs/Academic/Design Patterns/CS-3450/Week 1.md

 10. People can shape buildings by using a pattern language.
 A pattern language can give each person the ability to create an infinite variety of new and unique buildings, in the same way regular language gives the power to create infinite and unique sentences
 11. The patterns aren't confined to village and farm society.
 All acts of building are governed by a  pattern language.

 Everything is expressed through communication.
 Math is language to represent phenomena.
-Programming is language to instruct an automoton.
+Programming is language to instruct a machine.
 Natural language is how we express ourselves and convey ideas.
 Language is our natural interface for communication.
 Everything emits, and part of what makes sentience, is the ability to receive what is emitted.
 Language ultimately has nothing to do with this agelessness, but instead just releases what is native to us.
 Language helps us learn the same lessons that nature speaks to us over and over again.

-Heat death is the hypothetical end of the universe where there will be no thermodynamic free energy.
-All energy will essentially be used up.
-All systems will be motionless.
-No more interactions will occur as all sources of work are finally distributed and entropy is at its max.

 Patterns can be alive or dead, and a pattern language can be shared.
 Since language expresses those patterns that are native to us, this means that not all patterns are good, but rather we can use the positive patterns to invite a timelessness.
 Alternatively, anti-patterns exist, which will ultimately result in the death of a thing.

 ### Places that speak to your humanity

 ### Software that speaks to your humanity

 ### State Mandated Urban/Suburban Planning
 https://www.newgeography.com/content/004830-looking-back-the-ideal-communist-city
 http://architecture-history.org/schools/SOVIET%20ARCHITECTURE.html
 https://courses.lumenlearning.com/suny-ushistory2ay/chapter/the-rise-of-suburbs-2/#:~:text=As%20historian%20Lizabeth%20Cohen%20notes,growth%20occurring%20in%20suburban%20places.

+### Loose thoughts
+Heat death is the hypothetical end of the universe where there will be no thermodynamic free energy.
+All energy will essentially be used up.
+All systems will be motionless.
+No more interactions will occur as all sources of work are finally distributed and entropy is at its max.